acidhelm/challonge_mgr/README.md

 `/view/elboniakq1` shows the progress of
 [the "elboniakq1" tournament](http://challonge.com/elboniakq1).

-Note that this feature is currently of limited usefulness, because it requires giving spectators access to your Rails database.
-If someone knows or guesses the URL scheme, they can mess with anything in your Challonge account.
-However, this view is useful for broadcasters, since it gives them an easy-to-read list of the upcoming matches.
+This view is also useful for your commentators, since it gives them an easy-to-read list of the upcoming matches, and the match history of the teams that are in the current match.

 If you use Xsplit for broadcasting, Challonge Mgr can automatically update the team names in your video.
 The `/view/<tournament_id>/gold` and